 in the applicable fiscal year?

 Response: Yes.
-If in year being reported on your site has no contracts, modification to contracts, or other contractual implements, be sure to note that.
+If, in the year being reported on, your site has no contracts, modification to contracts, or other contractual implements, be sure to note that.

 still have to comply with those provisions?

 Response: Yes.
 The sustainable acquisition compliance and reporting is a requirement of the DEAR (Department of Energy Acquisition Regulation) and is otherwise mandated by the SSPP (Strategic Sustainability Performance Plan), incorporated by reference in Order 436.1.